Trip Advisor lists the RAF Radar museum as top local visitor attraction

-An award winning, volunteer run, visitor attraction and Museum, it offers an enjoyable and informative day out to all visitors.
-Housed in the original Grade II* listed 1942 radar operations building, the Museum, in addition to the Exhibition spaces, offers the Visitor a wide range of facilities and temporary exhibitions are available which change throughout the year.
+An award winning, volunteer run, visitor attraction, the Museum offers an enjoyable and informative day out.
+Housed in the original Grade II listed 1942 radar operations building, the Museum, in addition to the exhibition spaces, offers the visitor a wide range of facilities and temporary exhibitions are available which change throughout the year.